40 Years of Medicine Lecture Series - Keynote by Professor Gail Garvey

 Monday, 9 July 2018, 05:30 pm

-Join us during NAIDOC week as we hear from UON alumna Professor Gail Garvey, reflecting on the priorities for improving health outcomes for Indigenous Australians, and the role Indigenous medical education can play in helping to achieve these outcomes.
+Join us during NAIDOC week as we hear from UON alum Professor Gail Garvey, reflecting on improving health outcomes for Indigenous Australians, and the role Indigenous medical education can play.

 The theme of NAIDOC Week 2018, ‘Because of her we can’, celebrates the invaluable contributions that Aboriginal and Torres Strait Islander women have made – and continue to make - to our communities, our families, our rich history and to our nation.